-Leukaemia is the most common cancer affecting children and young people, affecting around 500 families in the UK each year.1 Up to one in five of these children will have a fast-developing form of the disease called T-cell acute lymphoblastic leukaemia (T-ALL).2 Thankfully, most are cured after treatment – but for those children where the disease returns or who don’t respond to existing treatments, the outlook is not as positive and many will lose their lives.
+Leukaemia is the most common cancer in children with around 500 children each year diagnosed with a type of leukaemia called acute lymphoblastic leukaemia (ALL).1 Up to one in five of these children will have a fast-developing form of the disease called T-cell acute lymphoblastic leukaemia (T-ALL).2 Thankfully, most are cured after treatment – but for those children where the disease returns or who don’t respond to existing treatments, the outlook is not as positive and many will lose their lives.
 Dr Frederik van Delft of Newcastle University is carrying out laboratory investigations to find out if combining two existing drugs could offer an effective new treatment option.
 His results could pave the way for a future clinical trial, providing hope for children and young adults if T-ALL comes back.

 How are children’s lives affected now?